dotnet/coreclr/Documentation/Profiling/ReJIT - Limitations.md

 If your tool instruments potentially everything, including framework assemblies like mscorlib, and you therefore disable the use of NGENd images and are willing to put up with longer startup times as a result, then…

 ReJIT may be for you.

-The ReJIT we plan to release in .NET 4.5 was designed with this scenario in mind.
-As such, there are many potential sub-features of ReJIT that will not be available, because they are not essential for this scenario.

 ## List those Limitations!